 1. Don’t Choose Ideas in a Bubble

 Approximately 70% of U.S. workers are not engaged – Gallup, Inc.

 Never underestimate the importance of early – even immediate – collaboration when selecting ideas from the pipeline.
 Involving a diverse group of team members brings critical insight to conversations about operations and customer issues.
 Even more, early ideation collaboration encourages alignment.
-If you’re team doesn’t feel a sense of buy-in for new initiatives from the beginning, you may encounter challenges when executing new ideas.
+If your team doesn’t feel a sense of buy-in for new initiatives from the beginning, you may encounter challenges when executing new ideas.
 If every team member isn’t on-board, team participation may lag during the roll-out phase.
 Engage your team from the get-go through a group meeting or workshop to sort through ideas that you have on the table.

 2. Do your homework

-Once you’ve had an opportunity to sort through ideas, do you homework.
+Once you’ve had an opportunity to sort through ideas, do your homework.
 This typically consists of research with customers and/or employees to ensure that your idea(s) are aligned with the market and/or your company’s ability to execute.